Guardians of the Galaxy Vol. 2 (2017)

 The film Guardians of the Galaxy Vol.2 rated (M) is a sci-fi, action, adventure film that targets adolescents, adults and fans of Marvel Comics.
 The film contains some classic tracks from the 1970’s as well as lots of action and stunning CGI.
 Vol. 2 spends more time on character development than Vol. 1 with each of the film’s main characters given their own storyline within the film’s main story.
 However, this does result in moving between many stories, which requires the viewer’s full attention.
-In general, Vol. 2 is equal to Vol. 1 and should easily entertain its intended audience.
+In general, like Vol. 1, Vol. 2 should easily entertain its intended audience.

 The main messages from this movie are:

 - There is nothing wrong with being like everybody else, there’s no need to be special.